EarthProgram/did-earth/README.md

 }
 ```

-#### Elements for a W3C specification compliant DIDDoc representation
+#### Elements for a W3C specification compliant DID Document representation

 1. **`@context`** (mandatory): The serialized value of @context MUST be the JSON String https://www.w3.org/ns/did/v1, or a JSON Array where the first item is the JSON String https://www.w3.org/ns/did/v1 and the subsequent items are serialized according to the JSON representation production rules.
 2. **`id`**: Target DID as base58-encoded string for 16 or 32 byte DID value with earth DID Method prefix `did:earth:<chainspace>:<namespace>:`.